 I have a degree in Mechanical Engineering from the University of Birmingham and my first job was at Mather and Platt as a design engineer working on centrifugal pumps and large electric motors.
 Finite Element (FE) analysis came along in the late 1970s and I started writing in-house FE programs in Fortran on a Computer Automation Naked Mini.
 This quickly led to a full-time role in IT, developing software applications and system tools together with responsibility for operations management.
-I am now at GE (though it was GEC when I joined, then GEC Alsthom, then Alstom, then the Alstom energy sector was sold to GE in November 2015.
+I then worked at GEC Traction in Manchester and moved around within the company as it became GEC Alsthom, then Alstom and remained with the Alstom energy sector when it was bought by GE in November 2015.

-JST Lawrence, © Copyright 2013-2016
+JST Lawrence, © Copyright 2013-2020